This is the 2nd Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Download the Resource Guide at the top of this post to see how to make a cornstarch dusting bag.

-The gumpaste doesn’t need rolling too thinly because the calyx is going to be the base on which the flower is formed
+The gumpaste doesn’t need rolling too thinly because the calyx will be the base on which the flower is formed.

 I’ll use the same type of cutter for the calyx as I used for the Traditional Rose.
 Refer to Video at 01:54